 It is possible to add new hardware to a console with a minimal technical skill level.
 With a PC, the upgrades can be much more extensive.
 Each hardware component can be upgraded, along with other cosmetic features like the system’s case.

-Consoles have advantages over PCs, they are easy to use, don’t require upgrades, many of your friends also have consoles, so it’s easy to play with your friends, in general they’re cheaper, and wireless controllers allow you to have a more active experience.
+Consoles have advantages over PCs: They are easy to use, don't require upgrades, make for simple multiplayer with console-owning friends, are generally cheaper, and use wireless controllers that allow you to have a more active experience.

-You can keep playing your games without worrying about obsolete hardware components.
+Another advantage of console gaming is you can keep playing your games without worrying about hardware becoming obsolete.
 Unlike playing on a PC, which can require upgrades as PC games advance, consoles are built by the manufacturer with the necessary system requirements.
 However, console manufacturers will release new consoles in line with improvements in technology, so there is still a risk of old consoles not being supported for new games.
-How much time between new console releases depends on the manufacturer.
+The amount of time between new console releases depends on the manufacturer.
 So, console gamers will have to consider whether to upgrade or not when the latest system is released.